 If you see this after your page is loaded completely, leafletJS files are missing.

-- Lake Assal – Tadjourah, Dikhil.
-One of most saline lakes in the world, its surface is 155 m below sea level.
-World’s largest salt reserve, with estimated 300 million tonnes of salt.
-The saline brine of the lake at certain lighting has unusual, bright color.
-Lake is fed by subsurface geothermal springs.
+One of the most saline lakes in the world, its surface is 155 m below sea level.
+World’s largest salt reserve, with an estimated 300 million tonnes of salt.
+The saline brine of the lake at certain lighting has an unusual, bright color.
+The lake is fed by subsurface geothermal springs.

-- Limestone chimneys of Lake Abbe – Dikhil.
-Thousands of limestone chimneys, which are arranged in rows and rise up to 50 m tall.
-These chimneys are formed by vents of volcanic steam and create unusual landscape.
+Thousands of limestone chimneys are arranged in rows and rise up to 50 m tall.
+These chimneys are formed by vents of volcanic steam and create an unusual landscape.

-- Abourma petroglyphs – Tadjourah.
-Site contains several thousand Neolithic petroglyphs, depicting humans, wildlife, hunting and warfare.
-Oldest might be created around 3000 BC.
+The site contains several thousand Neolithic petroglyphs, depicting humans, wildlife, hunting, and warfare.
+The oldest ones might be created around 3000 BC.

-- Asa Koma – Dikhil.
-Ruins of prehistoric settlement from the second millenia BC.
-Ruins include circular enclosures, rectangular platforms, mounds.
+Ruins of a prehistoric settlement from the second millennium BC.
+Ruins include circular enclosures, rectangular platforms, and mounds.

-Discover Djibouti like you have never seen it before.
-Whether you are a first time traveler or avid visitor of this region of the world, this book is the perfect guide for you.
-Read about all the amazing surprises you could find and all the must see places.
-Included in this book is the information about The Lake Assal, The Mousa Ali and everything in between.
+Discover Djibouti as you have never seen it before.
+Whether you are a first-time traveler or an avid visitor of this region of the world, this book is the perfect guide for you.
+Read about all the amazing surprises you could find and all the must-see places.
+Included in this book is the information about The Lake Assal, The Mousa Ali, and everything in between.

 For five millennia people have gathered along the shores of the Red Sea, but only in the past five decades have recreational divers delved beneath the waves.
 They flock here to explore the incredibly diverse underwater topography and marine life, as well as shipwrecks such as the Thistlegorm and the wrecks of Shahab Abu Nuhas.